coachshea/neo-pipe/readme.md

 Setup
 =====

-Neopipe allows users to interact in with their commands in one of two ways.
+Neopipe allows users to interact with their commands in one of three ways.
 First, users can define a long running command through which all subsqquent text will be piped (defined as [npipe_start]).
 This can be as simple as opening a shell command or it could open a database, a repl, or any other